arron-speake-bluefruit/bootloader-and-updater/readme.md

 - GDB (optional, part of arm-none-eabi toolchain or gdb-multiarch, for TUI debugging)
 - vscode (optional, for graphical debugging)

+### Installation instructions for Windows

+Install the MSYS2 build environment (https://www.msys2.org/), following the instruction on the website.

+> If you're already using MinGW-w64, you can use that instead.
+Just drop the `mingw-w64-x86_64-`
+> prefix when installing packages.

+Launch the MSYS2 MINGW terminal, run `pacman -S cmake git mingw-w64-x86_64-arm-none-eabi-gcc ninja` to install CMake, Git, the Arm GCC toolchain and Ninja.

+> On Windows, Ninja is used over Make because it handles Windows-style paths better.

+For building tests, run `pacman -S gcc` for native GCC.

+For programming and debugging, uou can install OpenOCD and GDB by running `pacman -S mingw-w64-x86_64-openocd mingw-w64-x86_64-arm-none-eabi-gdb`.

+With the installed requirements, you should be able to use the rest of the readme like normal.

 ## Building

 To build the program run `./x.sh build`.
 Do `./x.sh help` for more information.